rsalmond/TIL/thatscool.md

 ## February 2025

+In 2004 one of my responsibilities at my very banal sysadmin job for a ~100 person org was care and feeding of a very banal mailserver, specifically trying to keep spam and viruses out of it.
+I stumbled across pg's essay [a plan for spam](https://www.paulgraham.com/spam.html) which introduced my to bayesian inference.
+I had no idea what I was looking at, and deeply failed to understand it, but I was absolutely certain that what I was reading was important.
+I printed out a hard copy of the essay and kept it close by, I would idly flip through it and roll the ideas around in my head.
+Today is not the first time that I stumbled across [this article about Prodspec and Annealing](https://www.usenix.org/publications/loginonline/prodspec-and-annealing-intent-based-actuation-google-production), the components that drive production orchestration at Google.
+But every time I stumble across it I feel that same feeling I felt when I read that pg essay.
+There are important ideas in here.

 Artem Kirsanov is a phenomenal communicator of complex topics.
 He recently published a stunning three part series on [dynamical systems](https://www.youtube.com/watch?v=vTTlzmCRwU4), the [mathematics of nueronal modeling](https://www.youtube.com/watch?v=zOmhHE2xctw), and the [geometry of neuronal computation](https://www.youtube.com/watch?v=gLtGVEhMFN4).

 ESP32-BlueJammer is an [open source 2.4ghz jamming device](https://github.com/EmenstaNougat/ESP32-BlueJammer).
 Because fuck your bluetooth speaker, but also plz don't kill any insulin pump users or anything like that.